grafana/timestream-datasource/src/README.md

 *$__timeFilter* | Will be replaced by an expression that limits the time to the dashboard range *$__interval_ms* | Will be replaced by a number that represents the amount of time a single pixel in the graph should cover

+## Using Variables in Queries

+Grafana template variables can be used in query Timestream query.
+See the grafana documentaiton on [template variables](https://grafana.com/docs/grafana/latest/variables/) for more information on how to setup and use variables.

+### Disabling quoting for multi-value variables

+Grafana automatically creates a quoted, comma-separated string for multi-value variables.
+For example: if `server01` and `server02` are selected then it will be formatted as: `'server01', 'server02'`.
+To disable quoting, use the csv formatting option for variables:

+`${servers:csv}`

+Read more about variable formatting options in the [Variables](https://grafana.com/docs/grafana/latest/variables/advanced-variable-format-options/) documentation.

 ### Alerting

 See the [Alerting](https://grafana.com/docs/grafana/latest/alerting/alerts-overview/) documentation for more on Grafana alerts.